 David: Here’s how it happened.
 The CAA is one of the biggest agencies out here.
 They represent actors, writers, and producers.
 One of the big agents was in bed one night and his wife was looking at BrokeAssGourmet.com.
 She was really admiring it and turned to her husband and said, “I think there might be a show here.
-And he looked at it and said, “Nah, nah, oh maybe, this is cute” and really started getting into it.
+And he looked at it and said, “Nah, nah, oh maybe, this is cute,” and really started getting into it.

 They flew [Gabi Moskowitz] out here.
 They said, “We think there maybe a show here.”
-And she went and met with production companies to see if any of those companies was interested in thinking about it, and one of those companies was the Tannenbaum Company, who created Two and a Half Men among a million other shows.
+And she went and met with production companies to see if any of those companies were interested in thinking about it, and one of those companies was the Tannenbaum Company, which created Two and a Half Men among a million other shows.
 I had a deal with the Tannenbaums, a deal that’s called a blind script project, which means if we both agree on something, we’re doing a project together.

 I come from a foodie background.
 I grew up in France, my parents write about food.
-I went into meet with her, and I really liked her, thought she was great, but I didn’t see a show.
+I went in to meet with her, and I really liked her, thought she was great, but I didn’t see a show.
 A lot of sitcoms have tried to do food and failed; I don’t want to pig pile on that.
 But they were really persistent.
 They just kept calling me, “Please do it, please do it.”

-Finally I was like, “If I’m going to do it, here’s what I’m thinking about.”
+Finally, I was like, “If I’m going to do it, here’s what I’m thinking about.”
 I talked about Gabi being a personal chef for a rich guy.
 I wanted her to be a flawed character.
 I wanted her to get into trouble like Lucy.
 You’re still a good person but you make mistakes and you figure it out and still thrive.
 I wanted this bubbly effervescent character.
 So I started writing it, and it was the end of the TV season right as we got done.
 We went to the networks, but they were out of money.
 So we went to cable networks.
 ABC Family was the first one we sent it to, and they bought in within 24 hours.
 It took a little while to the final deal, but the moment it was done, we started casting.
 I had Rex [Lee] in mind for Elliot.
 He’s perfect.
 I just felt his persona when I was writing.
 The other amazing thing about Rex is that I knew in my mind to classify him on the show, he’s a villain.
 That would give the show a kind of an engine.
-I wanted a likeable villain.
+I wanted a likable villain.
 And how can you not laugh at that?

 So he’s the Guardians of the Galaxy type Villain?